extra2000/capev2-box/README.md

 > python agent.py
 ```

-Let the VM idle for a few minutes.
+Let the VM idle for a few minutes and then minimize the `Powershell` window to minimize the number of screenshots.
 Then while the VM is running, create snapshot:
 ```
 $ sudo virsh snapshot-create-as cuckoo1 --name clean
 ```